Mosapi/bg-scroll-preview/README.md

 ```
 The number of blocks is unlimited, but must be 1 more than in the ***imgs[]*** array.
 The ***_acti*** class points to the initially active controller.

-***5. For a better idea of how controllers, arrows, and other elements can be positioned, see index.htm***
+***5. For a better idea of how controllers, arrows, and other elements can be positioned, see example***

 ## Preview